awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-register-tasks-examples.md

  The following examples demonstrate how to register AWS Step Functions state machine tasks with a maintenance window using the AWS CLI\.

-For these examples, the user who created the Step Functions state machine created a state machine named `SSMMyStateMachine` with a parameter called `targetId`\.
+For these examples, the user who created the Step Functions state machine created a state machine named `SSMMyStateMachine` with a parameter called `instanceId`\.

 **Important**
 The IAM policy for Maintenance Windows requires that you prefix Step Functions state machine names with `SSM`\.
 Before you proceed to register this type of task, you must update its name in AWS Step Functions to include `SSM`\.
 For example, if your state machine name is `MyStateMachine`, change it to `SSMMyStateMachine`\.